Unidata/netcdf-c/docs/user_defined_formats.md

 found at the [sample user-defined format library](https://github.com/NOAA-GSD/sample-netcdf-dispatch).
 In this example, the HDF4 SD reader is re-implemented as an external user-defined format.
-(This is unnecessary if you jusr want to read HDF4 SD files, since the netCDF C library already includes an HDF4 SD file reader.
+(This is unnecessary if you just want to read HDF4 SD files, since the netCDF C library already includes an HDF4 SD file reader.
 This user-defined format library uses the same code.
 It is repackaged as a user-defined library to provide a working sample.)